 They make great options for the family and are totally guilt-free!
 Each of the 9 recipes below are gluten free, dairy free, grain free and refined sugar free!

-This frittata recipe is perfect when your fridge is empty or you have some vegetables lying around!
+This frittata recipe is perfect for when your fridge is empty or when you have some vegetables lying around!

 Prep time: 10 mins